 Tasmania's Green Hydrogen Hub Vision

-The Tasmanian Green Hydrogen Hub Project at Bell Bay is the catalyst needed to kick start our state's hydrogen economy through the provision of open access infrastructure covering electricity transmission, water and ports.
+The Tasmanian Green Hydrogen Hub Project at Bell Bay is the catalyst needed to kick start our state's hydrogen economy through the provision of multiuser infrastructure to support project partner investment decisions.
+Our competitive advantages make us an obvious location to play a central role in realising Australia's green hydrogen future.

 Our plan will build on our globally recognised renewable energy credentials and established and planned infrastructure to be a leading producer and exporter of green hydrogen.